AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/scenarios/templates/publish-and-share-fusion-templates.md

 * **Yellow checkmark icon**: The template is published, it is visible only for the team, and the approval request was sent.
 * **Green checkmark icon**: The template is published and public.
 It is visible for any Workfront Fusion user in the [!UICONTROL Public templates] tab.
 It is also still visible in the [!UICONTROL Team templates] tab, and the template author or their team member can still edit it.

-Templates without icons have Private status.
+Templates without icons have [!UICONTROL Private] status.
 They are not published and are visible only to the team.